tranquilit/pltis_uicomponents/README.md

 ### TTisSearchEdit Component

-Based on simple TEdit component, this component can be used to do searching asynchronously for do not freeze the UI.
+Based on simple TComboBox component, this component can be used to do searching asynchronously for do not freeze the UI.

 Main Features: